aws/aws-cdk/packages/@aws-cdk/aws-s3-assets/README.md

 ```

 Use `BundlingOutput.ARCHIVED` if the bundling output contains a single archive file and
-you don't want it to be zippped.
+you don't want it to be zipped.

 ## CloudFormation Resource Metadata